 Waters exhibits across Australia and internationally.
 In 2017 she was awarded the inaugural ACE Open South Australian artist commission and created her solo exhibition Domestic Arts.
 This toured South Australian regional galleries in 2020 and 2021 with Country Arts SA (presented in partnership with ACE Open).
 In 2020 Waters began developing her ‘Future Traditions’ project, enabled by the Guildhouse Fellowship (with Art Gallery of South Australia, supported by the James & Diana Ramsay Foundation), as well as instigating projects such as #survivalistsampler and #climatebadges (with the SA Artists for Climate Action group).
 Since 2020 Waters has also been commissioned to make new work for Eucalyptusdom (Powerhouse, Sydney), and was selected for Free/State: 2022 Adelaide Biennial of Australian Art, curated by Sebastian Goldspink.
 The series of embroidered Storied Sail Cloths exhibited in the biennial travelled to the Busan Biennale 2022: We, on the Rising Wave, in South Korea, curated by Haeju Kim.
 Other major exhibitions include Dark Portals, at the Lawrence Wilson Art Gallery, University of Western Australia (2013), Sappers and Shrapnel at Art Gallery of South Australia (2016) and Going Round in Squares at Ararat Gallery TAMA (2019).

-Her works are held by the Cruthers collection of Women’s art, Ararat Regional Gallery, the Art Gallery of South Australia and private collections nationwide.
-Waters is a studio member of The Incinerator, Thebarton, lecturer at Adelaide Central School of Art, and is represented by Hugo Michell Gallery.
+Waters’ works are held by the Cruthers collection of Women’s art, Ararat Regional Gallery, the Art Gallery of South Australia, Powerhouse and private collections nationwide.
+Waters is a senior lecturer at Adelaide Central School of Art, writes for national and international publications, and is represented by Hugo Michell Gallery.